Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

 If you want to make use of this command, you will need to override it just to call the base method and add the `[Command]` attribute.

-With your own service class for persistent data, you should derive from this class as follows:
+With your own service class and a data type for persistent data, you should derive from this class as follows:
 ```cs
 public class CardGameModule : MpGameModuleBase<CardGameService, CardGame, CardPlayer>